Duxter7/GA-English-Notes/IT English 1 (A2).md

 How was your vacation?

-They didn't come to me for some
+They didn't come to me for some help with English

+Something like that